fg-inet/MMSys2020_Informed-Access-Network-Selection/README.md

 This section describes how to reproduce plots similar to the ones shown in the evaluation.
 The repository includes many more scripts, such as to produce time series of the logged data.
 Note that the MOS values (QoE) plotted here is computed using the P.1203 model.

-**Prerequisite:** The dump_json.py script needs to know about all bitrates and representations of the workload that was downloaded.
-In the current repository, this is all bitrates and representations for the Red Bull and the Big Buck Bunny movie, as they are available publicly.
-In the paper, a subset of these representations and bitrates was used, see comments in dump_json.py.
+**Prerequisite:** The dump_json.py script needs to know about all bitrates and screen resolutions of the workload that was downloaded.
+In the current repository, this is all bitrates and screen resolutions for the Red Bull and the Big Buck Bunny movie, as they are available publicly.
+In the paper, a subset of these representations was used, see comments in dump_json.py.
+Before running the analysis, please double-check that dump_json.py has the correct resolutions and bitrates for your workload, which are stored in dictionaries called ``resolutions`` and ``bitrates``.

 1. In performance-test/video/eval (either on the VM or on your own machine with this repository checked out), execute ``./stallings.R 1 1`` to compute stall events and durations.
 This will compute stalling durations for the first run in your data/ directory.
 You can run the script for subsequent runs using, e.g., ``./stallings.R 2 1`` or ``./stallings.R 3 1``.
 If successful, the script will output the following message: *Output data with stallings to (RUN DIRECTORY)/abrdata_with_stallings.log*.
 This file is a prerequisite for running all of the following steps.